July 1, 2013

 One UMD employee who is a former smoker recommends the book You Can Stop Smoking (1995) by Jacqueline Rogers.
 It is available for the Kindle or iPad, and has a five-star rating on Amazon.

-Make 2013 the year you quit smoking, eat healthier, and move more.
+Make this the year you quit smoking, eat healthier, and move more.
 Think how good you’ll feel next year this time when you reflect on what you’ve accomplished and how much money you’ve saved!

 Here’s to your good health!
 Cheer the Turtle!